aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select cell 0,0,0
 Press <Ctrl>+<Enter>
 Result 'Test' in cell 0,0,0
-Rating: [ ]
+- [ ] Test conducted and ok

 Type Test in 0,0,0 and press <Ctrl> + <Enter>
-Result: Code in cell is deleted
+Expected result: Code in cell is deleted
 Ratung: [ ]